 Pittcon Heritage Award

 Kenji Kazato and Kazuo Ito were selected by the Pittsburgh Conference on Analytical Chemistry and Applied Spectroscopy (Pittcon) and the Chemical Heritage Foundation (CHF) to receive the 2016 Pittcon Heritage Award.
-The award will be presented in Atlanta on March 6 during Pittcon 2016.
+The award was presented in Atlanta on March 6 during Pittcon 2016.

 About the Awardees